Viccccz/SKR-CTF/Binary/Auth-Me-1.0/README.md

 _#Binary_<br>
 _#Easy_<br>

-Can you authenticate me without login?
+Can you authenticate me ***without login***?

-You can find the program and source code in our Web Shell: `cd challenges/auth_me` Run the program: `./auth`
+You can find the program and source code in our Web Shell: `cd challenges/auth_me`
+Run the program: `./auth`

 ## Solution

-First, we open the provided webshell and navigate to the auth_me folder using the command cd challenges/auth_me.
-Next, I executed the program by typing ./auth.
+First, we open the provided webshell and navigate to the auth_me folder using the command `cd challenges/auth_me`.
+Next, I executed the program by typing `./auth`.

 ![image](https://github.com/user-attachments/assets/ea35a568-9dca-458e-bdc7-55aeadd7abdb)<br>
 **The output is displayed when entering the username in the program.*